 While anyone can experience pain in the thoracic spine, athletes are more prone to upper back pain.
 People who regularly sit for long periods or have a sedentary lifestyle are also at risk.

-What Is the Best Position to Sleep in with Upper Back Pain?
+What is the Best Sleeping Position for Upper Back Pain?

 Overall, the best position to sleep in when you have upper back pain is on your back.
 This position works best in keeping the spine in a neutral alignment.